DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/INTRODUCTION/Process-overview.md

 ### Sales invoice
 Sales invoice details can be sent to EDI customers setup with **Sales invoice**. <br>
 Where a customer can't process credit notes received via EDI, these can be disabled via document settings.

+### Project sales invoice
+Project sales order invoice details can be sent to EDI customers setup with **Project sales invoice**. <br>
+Where a customer can't process credit notes received via EDI, these can be disabled via document settings.

 ## Sales order